-Part one: The Impact of Work on our mental well-being.
+Part one: The Impact of Work on our Mental Well-Being.

 Those who know me know that I am a thinker.
-Almost, obsessively so.
+Almost obsessively so.
 Not surprisingly, mental health is one of these topics that I dedicate a lot of mental energy to.

-While the topic of mental health is a top priority for me, I tend to be a big picture thinker.
+While the topic of mental health is a top priority for me, I tend to be a big-picture thinker.
 This of course, tends to lead me back to mental illness and its causes.

-For instance, I think a lot about economics and how that plays a roll on our mental well-being.
+For instance, I think a lot about economics and how that plays a role on our mental well-being.
 To be more specific, what sort of impact does modern capitalism have on our psychological state?

 In my view, a lot.
-In fact, I would go so far as to say that it is the principal driver for the surge in mental health disorders.
+In fact, I would go so far as to say that it is the principal driver for the surge in mental-health disorders.
 While it is certainly not the only factor, we only need to look at our own work environment to get a sense of how impactful a “free” market society is.

 It systematically counters what makes us human and erodes our mental well-being.

-Think about this; For those who work Monday to Friday, they will only get eight days off in thirty-one days, EIGHT!
+Think about this: for those who work Monday to Friday, they will get only eight days off in thirty-one days – EIGHT!
 The remainder of their time consists of a few hours in the evening before they go off to bed.

 So little time to be free and human.
 And employers have the nerve to get mad at us when we are sick!
 Hello!
 Why are we sick?
-We are designed to be outdoor dwellers and great explorers; not hunched over a computer or swinging a hammer for so long that it kills our bodies.
+We are designed to be outdoor dwellers and great explorers – not hunched over a computer or swinging a hammer for so long that it kills our bodies.

 Equally true, we need rest.
 In our current form of existence, we’re essentially living opposite to the way mother nature intended.
 A fish can’t live on land and a lion can’t live in the ocean; why?
 They were each destined to live in a specific way and do what they are designed to do.

 All this sound depressing?
-Of course, it does.
-That’s because it is. literally, we develop depression when denied our nature inclinations, like being outside, moving around and eating what we are designed to eat.
-When we are not allowed to rest and be free.
-It starts to chip away at our mental well-being
+Of course it does.
+That’s because it is.
+Literally, we develop depression when denied our nature inclinations, like being outside, moving around and eating what we are designed to eat.
+When we are not allowed to rest and be free, it starts to chip away at our mental well-being

-To put it another way, when we see caged and very unhappy looking mammals, we instantly know it’s because they are being denied their freedom; their natural instinct to run and be free is forbidden.
+To put it another way, when we see caged and very unhappy-looking mammals, we instantly know it’s because they are being denied their freedom.
+Their natural instinct to run and be free is forbidden.
 Sadly, this is not something we recognize in ourselves.
 All work and little play can and often does cause mental illness.

-This, my friends is not normal and it’s killing our mental well-being.
+This, my friends is not normal, and it’s killing our mental well-being.

 Saddest of all, from my view is that we accept this as the norm.
 Living for our weekends or our days off from shift work; exhausted from it and never really getting the time we need to recuperate.

 In addition to this unconditional acceptance, we give our employers our loyalty.
-Our commitment to them is disproportionate to what we desire most in life; connection with those we love.
-In fact, this is so out of sorts, that our children are raised by strangers?
+Our commitment to them is disproportionate to what we desire most in life – connection with those we love.
+In fact, this is so out of sorts, that our children are raised by strangers.
 For many, their children are in care more than they are home.

 So, what does this tell us?
 Well, it says to me that we are so conditioned to be yet another cog in the wheel of capitalism, that we legitimately don’t see the damage this “good life” is having on our mental well-being.
 Nor do we see that being a work horse is impacting our children.